JDNafz/star-trib/README.md

 ## My Question

+### Why only use CSS to stop a user from accessing the full article?
 *preface*:
 I realize this is a small edge case of readers, --*software developers, unwilling or too lazy to pay for access*-- but still...

-### Why only use CSS to stop a user from accessing the full article?

 #### It's pretty easy to:
-1. Right Click > `inspect` the in your face pop up.
+1. Right Click > `inspect` Green "SIGN UP TO READ" pop-up.

-which brings you to:
+which brings you to somewhere in here:

 ```TSX
 <div class="lazy-transclude"><article class="pn-article ng-scope">
   <div class="pn-article__inner">
     <div class="pn-article__copy-wrapper">
 ```
-2. Right click and delete `<div class="lazy-transclude">`
+2. Right click `<div class="lazy-transclude">` and `Delete element`
-3. Ctrl + F: "overflow" the 3rd result
+3. Ctrl + F: "overflow"
-	> (first one not in the mess of compiled CSS)

-	shows
+	quickly finds:

 	```TSX
 	<div data-is-root-theme=[...]>